I am very happy to interview Lucia, blogger at “Stupisciti a Genova (e non solo)”.

 Then Farinata, sitting in the historic restaurant Sa Pesta, Via dei Giustiniani 16, or take away in the Antica Friggitoria Carega, Sottoripa 113.

 But don’t forget “pesto”, “pansoti with salsa di noci”, “minestrone genovese with pesto and brichetti (a kind of pasta)”, “torta pasqualina” …

 You could also taste a huge range of desserts, such as “pandolce” raisins, pine nuts and candied fruit, a typical Christmas dessert, “quaresimali” with almond paste and without animal fats, typical Easter dessert.

-One of the most important stop, for cake and sweets lovers, is Pasticceria Profumo, Via del Portello, corner Via Garibaldi.
+One of the most important stops, for cake and sweets lovers, is Pasticceria Profumo, Via del Portello, corner Via Garibaldi.

-Thank you very much, Lucia, your suggestions are so completes and precises; Genoa is my hometown, but i took notes because I’ve learned a lot, and in my first occasion, i must visit all the places that I’ve missed.
+Thank you very much, Lucia, your suggestions are so complete and precise; Genoa is my hometown, but I took notes because I’ve learned a lot, and in my first occasion, I must visit all the places that I’ve missed.

 And if you want to discover more about Genova and Liguria, here is the link of Lucia’s Blog Stupisciti a Genova (e non solo)” www.stupiscitiagenova.it Have a look!
 And for the Italian version of my interview click here